 The Intake Form provides basic health information.
-Please know and understand your personal and health information is never shared or made public, and we follow the HIPPA privacy rules.
+Please know and understand your personal and health information is never shared or made public, and we follow all HIPAA privacy rules.

 There is no Medical Physician here at this facility;

-We are only certified by I-ACT and NBCHT as a colon hydrotherapist;
+We are only Certified by I-ACT and Credentialed by the NBCHT as a Colon Hydrotherapist;

 We are not medical doctors;

-We strongly encourage you to have and/or establish a working relationship with a Medical Physician.
+We strongly encourage you to have, or establish, a working relationship with a Medical Physician.

 This disclosure statement (especially the bottom of page 5 and and the top of page 6), informs you of these facts, and what we can and cannot do.